f-edwards/intermediate_stats/index.md

 Wickham's [R for Data Science](https://r4ds.had.co.nz/) is available for free online textbook, though there are print versions available if you prefer to purchase a copy.

+These books are also very useful, and some examples are pulled from them:

+Healy, *Data Visualization: A Practical Introduction*

+McElrath, *Statistical Rethinking: A Bayesian Course with Examples in R and Stan*

 ## Assignments and grading

 Course grading is based on a combination of course participation (20 percent), homework assignments (40 percent) and a final project (40 percent).